tm-a-t/telegram-bot-handbook/en/book/dev/api.md

 You unlikely will write plain HTTP-requests: it is easier to use libraries instead.
 There are libraries for many programming languages and usually they have everything for convenient development.

-**So you can develop bots with either Telegram API or Bot API.**
+**In short, you can develop bots with either Telegram API or Bot API.**

 ## So which API to choose?

+There are libraries built on top of Bot API as well as libraries built on top of Telegram API.

-On the one hand, a variety of libraries are written for the Bot API.
+On the one hand, you can find many more libraries for Bot API.

-On the other hand, Bot API is more limited.
-It forbids to upload large files by default or fetch old messages from chat history.
-You can check the [comparison table](../appendix/api-comparison).
+On the other hand, Bot API is a bit more limited.
+By default, it forbids uploading large files or fetching old messages from chat history (you can check out [the comparison table](../appendix/api-comparison).)
-{ #api-difference }

-I prefer always using Telegram API, but there is little difference.
+I prefer always using Telegram API, but honestly there is little difference.

 You can read more about choosing the right library on the next page!